kimlove/clubl/README.md

 - Display on mobile could be improved
 - Number of crypto currencies could defined / updated by the user (rather than hardcoded)
 - The UI look and feel could be more interesting
+- Some elements would be way better as reusable sub-components to avoid repetition (i.e. table header buttons)

 ## Future Improvements